 Weight

 In cycling everything is subject to weight scrutiny, and helmets are no exception.
-The differences in weight between half-shell helmets aren't that extreme, but all other things being equal, lighter is better.
 The half-shell mountain bike helmets we tested weigh between 350 and 515 grams.
 Cross-country racers or especially weight-conscious riders may be more inclined to find a super lightweight helmet, and sometimes they will trade coverage for weight savings and opt for a road bike style helmet or XC race-specific model.
+Others will find minor weight differences to be effectively hard to notice.

 Ventilation